vishnya/so_text/README.md

 ruby : most common number for users

 ```
+ My approach was to build a predictive model that is a classifier
+ once a threshold is applied.
+The limitations of my approach for this problem
+ context are
+ addressed in the analysis below.
+For one, without the cost of false
+ positives and negatives, and an understanding of which call to make in the
+ trade-off between better classifying one category over another, it is not
+ clear how to set the threshold.
+In classifying I provisionally went with a
+ threshold of `.5`, more for a concrete *illustration* of how the classifier
+ classifies points at *some* threshold.
+For the performance metric, I chose
+ `roc_auc` because it shows performance across all thresholds on the test
+ set.
+However, because the test set is held out from an artificially
+ balanced set, it is itself artificially balanced, which means that if we
+ optimize around performance metrics, we are not optimizing
+ around how the model would perform in the wild, but rather the conditions of
+ the test set.
+For example, it is unclear to me that the
+ imbalanced nature of the test set means that the rank ordering of models is
+ preserved.
+That is, just because one ML approach has a better or worse
+ outcome in terms of performance metrics on the test set, it is unclear to me
+ that it
+ should be chosen over a different one.
+See the sections "On
+ Evaluating Performance" and the answer to Question 2 below for a more
+ detailed discussion.

  The problem statement emphasizes exploration and analysis over performance
  fine-tuning and deployment.
-Thus I experimented
+Thus, given the caveats above, I experimented
  with approaches throughout the initial modeling process, employing various
  preprocessing, feature engineering, and algorithm techniques, which
  needed to be then represented in code in the repo.
-Some
-approaches took too long to execute on my MacBook Air, such as the
-breakdown of a document into its parts of speech to assess sentence
-sophistication/complexity.
-Given more time to experiment, I would
-launch a cloud cluster and parallelize the execution of such methods.

-Because most of the below explores possible approaches, and the repo itself
+Because most of the below
+ explores possible approaches, and the repo itself
-is intended to just capture the code behind the analysis, the repo
+ is intended to merely capture some of the code behind the analysis, the repo
  does not follow the usual standards of a Python library.
-As it stands, it is
+Nevertheless, with
-not software.
-Nevertheless, with more time I would still organize the code
+ more time I could  organize the code
  into a coherent whole that is focused on automating some experimentation to
  facilitate performance fine-tuning.
 Specifically, I would have a config file
  that populates the hardcoded hyper-parameters with different combinations,
- applies different algorithms
- specified in the config, and returns the optimal result (based on a
+ applies different algorithms specified in the config, and returns the optimal
+ result (based on a
  performance metric).

  Finally, note that the choice of one modeling step over another depends on
  the outcome one wants, on the context in which the model is deployed.
 A
  general theme of the analysis is that different modeling steps lead to
  different values of different performances metrics, and the choice of
  performance metric around which to optimize depends on how one is intending
  to take action based on the results of the model.
 Overall, I did not find
-significant differences in performance metrics among different
+ significant differences among the values performance metrics among different
  approaches I tried in the initial analysis.

 # Full pipeline code
- Although the problem is exploratory, the statement also indicates that I
+ Although the problem solution is exploratory, the statement implies that I
- should choose a final method.
-As such, code in the form of an `SkLearn Pipeline`
+ have some final method in mind.
+As such, code in the form of an `SkLearn
+  Pipeline`
  can be found
   [here](so_text/main.py).
  The main steps of the `Pipeline` are: